How does osteopathy for babies and children work?

 What is ‘cranial osteopathy’ and how does it help babies?

-Cranial osteopathy for babies is a very gentle form of osteopathic care that involves the osteopath gently cradling the baby’s head, base of the spine, or any other part of the body in order to gently feel, and release any imbalances.
-The treatment is extremely subtle and works to improve fluid dynamics in body areas.
+Cranial osteopathy for babies form of osteopathic care that involves the osteopath cradling the baby’s head, base of the spine, or any other part of the body in order to gently feel, and release any imbalances.
+The treatment is extremely subtle and aims to improve fluid dynamics in body areas.
 This type of treatment is almost imperceptible to the observer.

-Osteopaths at Growing Bones use a combination of general osteopathy and cranial osteopathy for babies, which includes includes subtle cradling of the baby’s head and body, gentle massage, and gentle body positioning.
+Osteopaths at Growing Bones use a combination of general osteopathy and cranial osteopathy for babies, which includes includes subtle cradling of the baby’s head and body, plus massage, and body positioning.
 This technique uses no more pressure than typically used when holding or dressing a baby.

-General osteopathy and cranial osteopathy for babies aims to foster healthy body l alignment and alleviate any mechanical stress from birth or positioning in utero, such as strains around the upper neck or lower half of the baby’s skull.
+General osteopathy and cranial osteopathy for babies aims to foster healthy body alignment and alleviate any mechanical stress from birth or positioning in utero.

-Being born can be a stressful process for some babies... especially if there were delivery difficulties, medical complications, or a long, drawn out labour.
-However, the way a baby has been positioned inside the womb before birth can also result in body strain and imbalance -- even if birth was relatively easy.
+Being born can be a physically taxing process for some babies... especially if there were delivery difficulties, medical complications, or a long, drawn out labour.
+However, the way a baby has been positioned inside the womb before birth may also result in body strain and imbalance -- even if birth was relatively easy.